 2. Analyse debtor risk

-Assess after the customer’s creditworthiness and the potential impact on your cash flow if the customer does not pay.
+Assess the customer’s creditworthiness and the potential impact on cash flow if the customer does not pay.
 Make careful considerations and decisions about granting credit and the payment arrangements you make with the customer.

-3. Establish a proactive plan
+3. Develop a proactive plan

 4. Cover debtor risk